facebook/ThreatExchange/ruby/README.md

 ```

 The result will return either a string, a singluar hash or an array of hashes and then from there you can manipulate the data as you like.
-If you would like to see aspecific examples of each type of query take a look at the script examples.
+If you would like to see examples of each type of query take a look at the script in the example directory.